Bosch-0/Project-Muggle/README.md

+## 📙 Contribute to Bitcoin Design Guide
+Insights gained whilst building design foundations for Bitcoin Core will be contrbiuted to the open source [Bitcoin Design Guide](https://github.com/BitcoinDesign/Guide).

+> The Bitcoin Design Guide is a free open-source community resource that helps designers, developers and others working on non-custodial bitcoin-products to create better experiences, faster.
+We hope that, over time, it will cover all relevant types of products, including consumer wallets, merchant interactions, exchanges and more.
+Better products and experiences should ultimately make it more appealing for anyone to own and use bitcoin.

 ## 🎨 Design work

 - Work on designs on other open source Bitcoin projects for more rapid prototyping for core.